ArkrootHQ/freezed-snippets/README.md

 # freezed-snippets

-Light and easy to use freezed snippets🚀.
+Light and easy to use freezed snippets 🚀.

 ## Features